Backbase/amazon-ses-connector/README.md

 ![Architecture](docs/amazon-ses-connector.svg)

 ## Usage
-This service is deployed like any other Backbase capability/service and ships with a Docker image and Helm chart.
+This service is deployed like any other Backbase capability/service and ships with a Docker image.

 The following properties **must** be set as they have no default: